arsci/rpi-lora/README.md

 ### TX

-To uninstall/configure the services on the pi used to transmit data:
+To uninstall the services on the pi used to transmit data:

 `sudo make uninstall`

 ### RX

-To uninstall/configure the services on the pi used to receive data:
+To uninstall the services on the pi used to receive data:

 `sudo make uninstall.rec`